 Serving your garage door needs – for over 35 years.

 Whether you are in the market for a new garage door or opener installation, replacement or repair we’ve got it covered.
 We service and repair all brands of doors and openers.
 Give us a call and we will answer any questions you have right over the phone.
 We believe in informing our customers.
 If you don’t need to replace it we’ll gladly tell you.
 Our philosphy is simple: honesty, quality and fairness.
 That’s what the Hickory area’s oldest family-owned & operated door business has always lived by.
-Give us a call today!

 My garage door opener just hums, what is going on?